Dyslexia: 10 Classroom Indicators

 A homophone sounds the same as another word but is spelled differently.

-They are a nightmare for those with dyslexia who usually have a poor memory for how a word looks and quickly learn to rely upon the strategy of learning to spell a word by building it phonetically.
+They are extremely difficult for those with dyslexia because they usually struggle to recognise words when looking at them.
+They therefore quickly learn to rely upon the strategy of learning to spell a word by building it phonetically.
 This doesn’t work for homophones.

 7. Do you know the Alphabet?
 Backwards!